A Detailed History of The First Reformed Church of Fishkill

-The DuBois House, a building with its own history, which was purchased in 1991.
-Extensive repairs have created beautiful offices and a church parlor, as well as space for meetings.
-Visitors from around the world come through our doors to visit the church of their ancestors, to trace their roots, and study its history.
-Our churchyard, behind these buildings, while no longer used for burials, has many well preserved stones dating back to the late 1700’s, and attracts it's own visitors.
-As a congregation, we are most proud of our heritage of God’s blessings, and want to share that with all who come.
+Visitors from around the world come though our doors to visit the church of their ancestors, to trace their roots, and to study its history.
+Our churchyard, while no longer used for burials, has many well preserved stones dating back to the mid 1700’s, and attracts its own visitors.
+As a congregation, we are most proud of our heritage of God’s blessings and want to share it with all who visit.